Daddy, Darling

 Daddy, Darling is a 1970 Danish / American sexploitation film directed by Joseph W. Sarno.

 Plot

-Nineteen year old Katja (Helli Louise) lives with her father Eric (Ole Wisborg).
-She has fallen in love with her father, and she is shocked when he announces that he wants to marry his girlfriend Svea (Gio Petré).
+Nineteen year old Katja lives with her father Eric.
+She has fallen in love with her father, and she is shocked when he announces that he wants to marry his girlfriend Svea.
 After a brief affair with Lars, she is introduced to a circle of lesbian women.